-Despite the steady onslaught of new challenges -- most recently, the advent of network function virtualization (NFV), software-defined networking (SDN) and virtual networks -- the dream of the single pane
+Despite the steady onslaught of new challenges -- most recently, the advent of network function virtualization (NFV), software-defined networking (SDN) and virtual networks -- the dream of the single pane of glass for network management lives on.

 IT should not abandon the goal of unified management.